Most of you are thinking - India by way of New Jersey? Queens' Jackson Heights or Manhattan's Curry Hill, perhaps - but NJ? Yes, NJ!

 The Edison/Iselin area has one of the fastest growth rates of Indian population in the Western Hemisphere.
 So, when I needed to purchase an outfit for a wedding in India, I hauled my ass to New Jersey.
 Got a gorgeous teal and gold salwar kameez and matching bangles, but after shopping I convinced my friend Sandra that a stop at Jhupdi was a must.

 What is this Jhupdi of which I speak?
 It is a little mom and pop Gujarati vegetarian restaurant tucked in an unassuming strip center on Oak Tree Road.
-Up front there is a slip of a store selling Indian sweets, snacks, and various tobacco products, including the popular Indian chewing tobacco called pan -- tobacco rolled with betel leaves, masala, and spices.
+Up front there is a slip of a store selling Indian sweets, snacks, and various tobacco products, including the popular Indian chew called pan -- rolled betel leaves, masala, and spices, and sometimes a bit of tobacco too.
 Who would guess that behind this rather nondescript stall is a wonderful, homey dining room and Alka Patel, a hard-working female chef from India, who's recipes were passed down by her mother and grandmother.

 Sipping on an sweet, yogurt-enriched Mango Lassi, examples of Gujariti cuisine made their way to our table, including Samosa Chaat, a flash-fried, potato-filled turnover, smashed and topped with a heady combination of tomatoes, chickpeas, onion, tamarind chutney, green chutney, and citrus.